Mohd-Akbar1/E-commerce-API/README.md

 + user can delete any Product

 # How to use API
++ clone the project
 + run "npm init" command on terminal in this projects directory
-+ start the server using node app.js
++ start the server using node index.js
 + Use Postman
 + Make a GET request on localhost:8000
 + products will display